Financial Reporting and Analysis Quick Facts

 CFA Financial Reporting and Analysis: Study Tips

 Financial Reporting and Analysis is a major focus of the first two CFA exams.
 This means you’ll need to prioritize it and understand how to best prepare for it as you map out your study plan.
 The FRA material is long and tedious for many CFA candidates with plenty of principles to memorize and concepts to master.
-Be sure to partner with Wiley for all your study needs as you take on this vital component of the CFA Program.
+Be sure to partner with UWorld for all your study needs as you take on this vital component of the CFA Program.

 All courses include Access Until You Pass, robust online study text, and and 24/7 customer service.